paypal/nemo-firefox-profile/README.md

 DEBUG=nemo* node example/nemoFirefoxProfileExample.js
 ```

-You will see a bunch of nemo logs and a firefox launched with _blank_ window.
+You will see a bunch of nemo logs and a firefox launched with a _blank_ window.
 In the address bar you can type `about:config` and check whether your custom firefox preferences were applied or not.
 Accept firefox risk page and in the address bar type `browser.download.dir`.
 You will see the value to be `/Users/nemoUser` and status to be `user set`.
+That's it, you were able to configure `nemo-firefox-profile` correctly and able to successfully set custom firefox preferences.
 Browser will close automatically after 60s (timeout set that users could test firefox preferences).

 [1]:https://github.com/saadtazi/firefox-profile-js "firefox-profile-js"
 [2]:https://github.com/paypal/nemo "Nemo automation framework"